giorginolab/infix2pharmml/README.md

 * In single-statement mode, all symbols are assumed to reference variables in the current block (in other words, the _blkIdRef_ attribute is never generated).
 * All symbols are assumed to be of  type _real_.
-* Logical operators are _not_ supported.
+* Logical operators, piecewise functions, matrix and vector operators are _not_ supported.
-* Piecewise functions are _not_ supported.
-* Matrix and vector operations are absent.
-* Initial conditions and starting time for differential equations are missing.
+* Support for initial conditions in differential equations is crude.
 * Code generation is based on string processing rather than a more appropriate abstract syntax tree, and does not rely on the official [libpharmml](https://sites.google.com/site/pharmmltemp/libpharmml) API.